SEAL: Searching Expandable Architectures for Incremental Learning: Conclusions

 \section{Conclusions}

 This paper introduced SEAL, the first NAS framework to jointly optimize both architecture and expansion policy for DNNs.
-Our results demonstrate that SEAL reduces forgetting, improves performance, and lowers memory complexity compared to prior methods.
+Our results demonstrate that SEAL reduces forgetting and improves accuracy, while selectively allocating additional capacity only when required.
 While designed for data-incremental learning, SEAL can be extended to other IL settings.
 A promising direction for future work is to strengthen NAS’s role in dynamic model growth.
 In this study, some decisions were fixed under the assumption that architectures generalize across data splits—an assumption that may not hold in domain- or class-incremental settings.
 Incorporating a capacity-aware control signal (e.g., a threshold-bit) into the NAS process could enable more adaptive expansion decisions.